Struct ValidationStack

 §Returns

-• Ok(_), the tail of the stack matches the expected_val_types
+• Ok(_), the tail of the stack unifies to the expected_val_types

 • Err(_) otherwise